interactive-environments/2022-Interaction-Studies/creature/README.md

 # 2022-Interaction-Studies

-Imagine an interactive environment: “The Great Interactive Reef”.
-For this environment you will not have to wear a wet-suit.
-You can walk through the reef and interact with the reef-creatures to explore and experience their unique behaviours or try to identify the how a benevolent spirit influences all of the creatures, and ultimately controls when they go to sleep.
+A creature in the Great Interactive Reef has one input and two outputs (one of which is an RGB LED).

-This repository holds the code for the benevolent spirit controlling the reef and the code-template for the creatures that the minor students will implement in the first two weeks of the Interactive Environmnets minor.
+This directory holds the code to drive the input and output as well as the communication with the spirit and the other creatures.
+First thing to do when you run the code is give your creature a unique ID, from then on the creature will respond to day/night changes and show default presence detection on the basis of a button.
+In addition the communication about the creatures enegery level is taken care of.